Kosmin/rewardmanager/README.md

 ## Limitations
 - front-end code is not build with feature-first or functionality-first folders, could use some cleaning up
 - UI has minimal error handling, no spinners for loading experience, etc.
+- UI also uses some inefficient approaches, such as anonymous functions in render(), no immutable state, routing that results in flickering, etc. Did this on purpose to save a bit of time.
 - back-end controllers use a few `Not Implemented` actions to demonstrate we could build them later, but they're not needed now
 - admin work (i.e. `user create/update/delete`, `reward create/update/delete`, `redemption create/update/delete`) is only possible via rails console or graphiql interface
 - realtime file sync updates in skaffold are not always working as expected
+- I thought it'd be cool to have counter_cache columns for how many users claimed a specific reward, and demonstrate how these counters could all be updated in batches with throttling.
+Didn't have time to finish that, but left the column in
+- I also thought it'd be cool to have expiry on rewards, and run a background job using either solid queue or sidekiq w/ redis based on a cron schedule to expire rewards.
+I also decided this is probably beyond the scope, but still kept the `expires_at` column on the `rewards` table